To Ramlet el Bayda I chose to embark

 “That was a brilliantly timed tackle by Paul Scholes,” uttered the commentator, much to the surprise of anyone who has ever heard of Paul Scholes.
-And due to the (yet incalculable, unsubstantiated, and inconceivable) immense force a statement of such absurdity could possess, that particular line by the commentator, against all odds, had managed to slice straight through the man who would then soon know The Secret To Happiness’s rather diminutive mental realms and sink deep into his subconscious to trigger an unprecedented chain of thought that would consequently bring forth The Secret To Happiness.
+And due to the (yet incalculable, unsubstantiated, and inconceivable) force a statement of such absurdity could possess, that particular line by the commentator, against all odds, had managed to slice straight through the man who would then soon know The Secret To Happiness’s rather diminutive mental realms and sink deep into his subconscious to trigger an unprecedented chain of thought that would consequently bring forth The Secret To Happiness.
 It was so staggeringly simple, it could easily have been taught to a third grade class.
 And not long after that epiphany, he realized that what he had discovered was big.
 Really big.
 So big, he simply couldn’t resist the overwhelming urge to tell someone about it.
 He thought of phoning his best-friend, Eric, but then thought twice, what he had failed to do with most of his life defining decisions.
 What if Eric turns out to be a back-stabbing prick and steals all the credit?
-After all, Eric was the sort of pretentious, self-centered whoreson that parks the bus on FIFA when 1-0 up.
+After all, Eric was the sort of self-centered whoreson who parks the bus on FIFA when 1-0 up.

 Posting The Secret To Happiness on Facebook, he thought, was the only reasonable solution.
 The most sought after bit of knowledge in the world.
 Millions of books published, dollars invested in research, and lives inefficaciously spent trying to decipher it, and The Secret To Happiness was somehow discovered by a financially unstable, chronically single bloke who had never really bothered to put much thought into it anyway.
 For once, he felt genuinely proud of himself.
 Until a rather disturbing thought interrupted.
 After his Facebook post blisteringly disseminates across the globe to invade minds of all ages, extreme euphoria would permanently engulf our world.
 The poor would be perfectly satisfied being poor, the rich wouldn’t mind going poor, and Eastenders fans would remain Eastenders fans, creating a population of slothful wastes-of-space that did nothing but tweet corny epigrams in-between naps, thus making human development of any type virtually impossible.